echen9898/Lazy_LPA/README.md

 # Lazy LPA*

-A summer project implementing A*, LPA* (https://www.cs.cmu.edu/~maxim/files/aij04.pdf), and a homemade lazy variant of LPA* in Julia.
+A summer project implementing A*, [LPA*](https://www.cs.cmu.edu/~maxim/files/aij04.pdf), and a homemade lazy variant of LPA* in Julia.
 Demo videos included in the 'videos' directory.

 ## Running it